 Male Breast Cancer

 Breast cancer may occur in men.
-Although it is relatively rare – less than 1 percent of breast cancer diagnoses in the United States are in males – men may develop the disease at any age.
-It is, however, usually detected in men between 60 and 70 years of age.
+Although it is relatively rare—less than 1% of breast cancer diagnoses in the United States are in males—men may develop the disease at any age.

 Radiation exposure, high levels of estrogen, and a family history of breast cancer are risk factors for male breast cancer.
 In particular, men with a mutation of the BRCA2 gene are at increased risk of developing breast cancer.

-Approximately 2,790 men in the United States will be diagnosed with breast cancer in 2024 and about 530 will die from the disease, the National Cancer Institute has estimated.
+Approximately 2,790 men in the United States were diagnosed with breast cancer in 2024 and about 530 died from the disease, according to federal statistics.